szostaklab/REVERSE/README.md

 Version 1.0 Initial Release

-Version 1.1 Updated to include run times, the ability to trim by adapter sequence, a sequence logo tool, and more.
+Version 1.1 Updated to include run times, the ability to trim by adapter sequence, a sequence logo tool, and increased the number of possible clusters from 20 to 50.

 Version 1.2 Updated to include version information on website and outputted spreadsheets.